KygoSkyrus/skypress/client/src/Notes.md

 # to d0-
-- have to add all the elemets option
-- have to add options for elements like input anchor etc -fix the hamburger
+- add tile tag for class name in elements and for suggested proeprty values etc

 - have to check responsiveness